SEO for Germany. An Unrivaled Guide

 Yes.
 Organic SEO is not like Adwords.
 You don’t have a budget limit, you don’t have a geographical limit, you don’t have to pay for clicks, you don’t have to worry about others outbidding you.
 Achieving good rankings gives your website the chance to attract customers 24-hours a day, 7 days a week.
 Not only that, people often trust the organic results far more than the paid ads.
 Basically, good SEO in Germany can turn your website into your most valuable salesman.

 Although you can expect to see ranking improvements fairly quickly, the real power of SEO is in its longer-term potential.
 Investing in SEO is like building a pipeline to replace a bucket.
-A large number of companies have become convinced that spending on Pay Per Click (usually Adwords) is the right thing to be doing.
+Many companies have become convinced that spending on Pay Per Click (usually Adwords) is the right thing to be doing.
 And they are often right, especially for the short-term.
 But spending on Adwords is like walking up a hill every day with a bucket to collect water rather than concentrating on building a pipeline.
 SEO when successful is like building a pipeline that will keep on delivering and delivering over the years.
 SEO is the ultimate marketing tool.

 Which tools are available for keyword research in Germany